honeylouluzon/Agentic-World/README.md

   - Supported communication methods (API, event-driven, DB sync)
   - Role category (pipeline step, reactor, or autonomous)
 - Auto-recognition enables plug-and-play scalability—the system adapts as soon as a new agent is added.

-💡 **Analogy:** Like plugging in a USB drive, the agent should be ready to use immediately once placed in the library.

-✅ With this philosophy, the **Agent Library** is not just a storage system, but a **living ecosystem** that scales, evolves, and adapts without human bottlenecks.

 ### 2.2 How Agents Are Grouped